Matheus-Du/Reddit-Feed-Bot/README.md

 ```

 ## Commands
-`!news`: get the top 10 hot posts from r/news and display them as embedded hyperlinks.
+`!news`: get the top 10 hot posts from r/news and display them as embedded hyperlinks to the articles.
+`!get 'subreddit_name'`: get the top 10 hot posts from a specified subreddit along with links to the reddit posts.